Alcohol & Drug Anti-Addiction Medications

 Buprenorphine is a partial opioid agonist, meaning its opioid effects partially mimic those produced by full opioid agonists, such as oxycodone or heroin, and partially mimic those produced by opioid antagonists, such as naltrexone.
 Two formulations were initially approved: Suboxone and Subutex.
 Recently, two more have been added under the brands Zubsolv and Bunavail.

-The first, Suboxone, contains buprenorphine and naloxone, an opioid antagonist to discourage people from dissolving the tablet and injecting it.
-Consequently, most practitioners only prescribe Suboxone to their narcotic addicts, as it has even less potential for diversion (being sold on the street) or other misuse.
+The first, Suboxone, contains buprenorphine and naloxone, an opioid antagonist to discourage patients from dissolving the tablet and injecting it.
+Consequently, most practitioners only prescribe Suboxone to their narcotic addicted patients, as it has even less potential for diversion (being sold on the street) or other misuse.

-- Subutex is rarely prescribed in clinical practice, the discussion here will be limited to Suboxone, but most of the information prescribed here is relevant to Subutex as well.
+- Subutex is rarely prescribed in clinical practice; therefore, the discussion here will be limited to Suboxone, but most of the information prescribed here is relevant to Subutex as well.

 Suboxone is very safe, effective and is a revolutionary step in the treatment of narcotic addiction.
 It can be easily used in both the withdrawal stabilization (detoxification) and maintenance phases of opiate addiction treatment.
 Also, because of its ease of use and excellent safety profile, its use by the growing number of primary care physicians who are screening for and recognizing narcotic addiction in their practice populations should make a very positive impact in the treatment success rates for narcotic addicts.